Eppo-exp/eppo-docs/docs/sdks/sdk-features/debugging-flag-assignment.md

 :::

-You may encounter a siutation where a flag assignment produces a value that you did not expect.
+You may encounter a situation where a flag assignment produces a value that you did not expect.
 There are functions now available in `js-client-sdk`, `node-server-sdk`, and `react-native-sdk` to help you understand how flags are assigned, which will allow you to take corrective action on potential configuration issues.

 ## Evaluation Details